A BRIEF HISTORY OF RICH PEOPLE

 A Medieval Keep

 In Saxon times a rich man and his entire household lived together in one great hall.
-In the Middle Ages the great hall was still the centre of a castle but the lord had his own room above it.
+In the Middle Ages, the great hall was still the center of a castle but the lord had his own room above it.
 This room was called the solar.
-In it the lord slept in a bed, which was surrounded by curtains, both for privacy and to keep out draughts.
+In it, the lord slept in a bed, which was surrounded by curtains, both for privacy and to keep out drafts.
 The other members of the lord's household, such as his servants, slept on the floor of the great hall.

 The main pastime of the upper class was hunting.
 Lords hunted deer with packs of dogs and killed them with arrows.
 They also hunted wild boar with spears.
 Both men and women went hawking.
 In the evenings they feasted, danced and played board games such as chess and backgammon.
 In the mid-15th century playing cards arrived in England.

 When he was not hunting the noble or night was fighting.
 Their wives were also kept busy.
 They had to organise the servants and generally run the household.
 Knights also took part in tournaments.
 These events drew large crowds of spectators.
 At them knights fought with wooden lances, swords or maces.
 This was called jousting.
 There were also tourneys (fights between teams).
 Tournaments often lasted four days.
 Two days were for jousting, one was for tourneys and one was for archery competitions.

 In the Middle Ages rich people's houses were designed for defense rather than comfort.
 In the 16th century, life was safer so houses no longer had to be easy to defend.
 It was an age when rich people built grand houses e.g. Cardinal Wolsey built Hampton Court Palace.
 Later the Countess of Shrewsbury built Hardwick Hall in Derbyshire.